Team-Honglou/testgit/docs/sources/installation/configuration.md

 Set to `true` to automatically add new users to the main organization (id 1).
 When set to `false`, new users will automatically cause a new organization to be created for that new user.

-### auto_assign_org_id

-Set this value to automatically add new users to the provided org.
-This requires `auto_assign_org` to be set to `true`.
-Please make sure that this organization does already exists.

 ### auto_assign_org_role